 Step 2.
 Installing Htop on CentOS 6.

-Install htop using
+Now we install htop using

 yum install htop

-Step 3.
 After installation, launch htop by entering:

-Install htop from source code
+- Install htop from the source code.

 # wget http://downloads.sourceforge.net/project/htop/htop/1.0.2/htop-1.0.2.tar.gz # tar -xvf htop-1.0.2.tar.gz # cd htop-1.0.2 # ./configure # make # make install